Can You Use Clarifying Shampoo For Removing Color?

 Apply it to damp hair and enjoy the added hydration and manageability!

 Clarifying shampoos can assist in lightening permanent hair dye, though they won’t fully eliminate it.
 These shampoos are designed to cleanse the hair thoroughly and can assist in loosening some of the color molecules.
-However, if you’re aiming for the complete removal of permanent dye, consulting a professional is recommended for a more effective and hair-friendly approach.

 How To Use Clarifying Shampoo [Without Stripping Color]